GLEE2023/GLEE2023/GLEE_TMP117/readme.md

 # GLEE_TMP117

-This library is intended for use with GLEE's LunaSat remote sensing architecture.
-It can be used to monitor, configure and controll the TMP117 with basic functionality such as degree C readouts and low temperature alerts.
+This library is intended for GLEE's Temperature Sensor, the TMP117.
+Paired with the GLEE's LunaSat object class, it can be used to monitor, configure and control the TMP117.
+This library supports basic functionality such as Celsius/Fahrenheit temperature readouts and low/high temperature alerts.

 ## Registers